git-ZeR0/Senec_Log_Viewer/README.md

 Start all-log-downloader one time:
 - ./all_logs.sh

-(it takes a while for to downloading all your logfiles)
+(it takes a while for downloading all your logfiles to htdocs/log)

 Start log-file Updater with: